Russell tops in Angola PBA event

 Representatives from Angola Bowl thanked the community and its sponsors profusely after the event.

-"It really could not be done without them," said employee John Goodman.
-"There's been years when its turned into a door-to-door fundraising effort for me, and there are always businesses that are willing to step up.
+"It really could not be done without them," said Angola Bowl general manager John Goodman.
+"There's been years when it's turned into a door-to-door fundraising effort for me, and there are always businesses that are willing to step up.

 (0) comments